 I showed him the LaPerm, Sphynx, Cornish Rex and finally the Devon Rex.
 I personally love Sphynx cats and was ready to work my most sparkling puppy-or kitten eyes to get one.
 But deep down something just wasn't satisfying me about the Sphynx.
 As we talked it out, we agreed that we wanted fur!
 That lead me to the other options.

 The appearance of the Cornish Rex wasn't really our taste, so we marked that one out rather quickly.
 Finally, it came down to the LaPerm and Devon Rex.
-He gave me an assignment to do more research and bring back my findings.
-I could tell he was starting to get excited.
-As I followed instruction, I noticed my searching become more and more biased towards the Devon Rex, especially after I came to learn more about the breed standards, breed qualities and the temperament which was said to be dog-like.
+He gave me the assignment to do more research and bring back my findings.
+I could tell he was starting to get excited too!
+As I followed instructions, I noticed my searching become more and more biased towards the Devon Rex, especially after I came to learn more about the breed standards, breed qualities and the temperament which was said to be dog-like.
 Having been a previous dog couple, it was a no-brainer.
 I also found that the Laperm still sheds a decent amount, so that was it!

 The Devon Rex

 We have found the Devon Rex breed to be very intelligent.
 We've taught our adult cats not to go in the kitchen or jump on countertops.

 They are a short-haired breed that features waves or even curls.
 Every cat sheds, but the Devon Rex is the least shedding cat (besides Sphynx of course) we've ever encountered.
 On top of that, better quality food helps cut down even further with shedding!
 We feed our adult cats